Working together with Eyre Peninsula farmers to manage mallee seeps

 “They differ from the large scale highly saline creek-line systems that can’t readily be fixed individually by farmers.
 However, if left unmanaged, mallee seeps can rapidly spread causing water logging, increasing surface salinity and large, unproductive bare scalds.”

 A farmer’s bottom line is affected by mallee seeps, the paddock is changed and productivity is affected.
-Ways to work with mallee seeps to lessen their impact in the paddock have been summarised by Dr Chris McDonough:
+Ways to work with mallee seeps to lessen their impact in the paddock have been summarised by Dr Chris McDonough below.

-The project will trial management options suited to both mixed farmers and cropping-only farming systems to explore remedial options.
+The project is trialling management options suited to both mixed farmers and cropping-only farming systems to explore remedial options.
 The objective is to slow the increase in unproductive saline land in farming systems where farmers apply highly productive cropping techniques that increase paddock water use efficiency through the effective control of summer weeds.

 Some of the methods being used to reduce the unproductive mallee seep areas include planting strategic strips of Lucerne up slope of the mallee seep, establishing puccinellia on the seep to slow osmosis, adding sand layers to improve saline scalded topsoils and pumping water out of the seep to use elsewhere on-farm.